 Natalie’s residential practice focuses on lease extension and collective freehold claims under the 1993 Act, tenants’ rights of first refusal, right to manage claims, and disputes in connection with breaches of lease for both landlords and tenants.

 Natalie is recognised in Chambers & Partners as an associate to watch.

 Natalie is admitted to practise in England and Wales.

-- Acting for a major UK and International restaurant chain in respect of its property portfolio in particular on lease renewals and dilapidations claims
+- Advising a major UK restaurant chain in connection with its property portfolio

 Natalie Deuchar and Leonora Owens write for Pharmacy Business on the considerations to take into account when pharmacists look to obtain a new unit